GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/options/index.md

 ## Locating the options page {: #view_page }

 Users can access the options page via [direct link][section-link-options] or by right-clicking the extension icon in the toolbar and then selecting options.
-Additionally, a user can navigate to the Extensions page at `chrome://extensions`, locate the desired extension, click on **Details**, and then select the options link.
+Additionally, a user can navigate to the Extensions page at `chrome://extensions`, locate the desired extension, click **Details**, and then select the options link.

 {% Columns %}